golosio/NeuronGPU/README.md

 # NeuralGPU
 A GPU library for simulation of large scale networks of biological neurons

 IMPORTANT NOTES: This is just a preliminary version of the library.
-You can try to use it under the term of the license, however we are not ready to accept pull requests.
-NeuralGPU is intended to be a library.
-For this reason it does not have a user interface or an interpreter.
-In the examples, the command are written in C++ files that must be compiled.
-I plan to propose an integration of NeuralGPU as an optional library in the NEST simulator (http://www.nest-simulator.org/).
+You can freely use it under the term of the license, however we are not ready to accept pull requests.

 # NeuralGPU software specifications
-* Simulated neuron model: at the moment only the adaptive exponential integrate and fire model (AEIF), see below.
+* Simulated neuron model: at the moment only the adaptive exponential integrate and fire model (AEIF, also called AdEx), see below.
 * Synaptic current model: conductance based model with independent rise time and decay time described by alpha or beta function.
 * Differential equation integration method: 5th order Runge-Kutta with adaptive step-size control.
 * Synapse model: standard synapse.
 * Connection parameters: weight, delay, receptor port.
-* Connection rules: one-to-one, all-to-all, fixed indegree, user defined.
+* Connection rules: one-to-one, all-to-all, fixed indegree, fixed outdegree, user defined.
 * GPU Cluster: efficient implementation of GPU-MPI.
 * Numeric precision: 32 bit float.
 * Simulated devices: Poisson signal generator, spike generator, multimeter.